Can the abuser have a gun?

 How do I change or extend my order?

-To modify your order, you can go back to the court where you got it and file a modification petition with the clerk.
-The judge can amend an order at any time based on a motion filed by either party.1
+To change (“modify”) your order, you can go back to the court where you got it and file a modification petition with the clerk.
+The judge can modify an order at any time based on a motion filed by either party.1

-To extend your order, you can file for an extension.
-You must request this renewal before your original order expires.
-If you request it, a judge may extend your order by granting a renewal for one additional year.2 An order can be extended for at least two years and at most, for the lifetime of the abuser if you can prove:
+To extend your order, you can file for an extension/renewal before your original order expires.
+If you request it, a judge may extend the order by granting a renewal for one additional year.2 It is also possible for the judge to extend the order for any period of time from two years to the lifetime of the abuser if you can prove:

 - the abuser has been convicted of a “person felony” or any conspiracy, criminal solicitation or attempt of a “person felony” against you or any member of your household.3